LCOSB-HITK/.github/profile/README.md

-# Library Chair Organiser Swarm Bots - for Heritage Institue of Technology, Kolkata
+# Library Chair Organiser Swarm Bots (for Heritage Institue of Technology, Kolkata)
 (This is an awfull name for sure)

 This organisation is built to provide documentation and workspace to maintain/develop the project in the future.
 Current chief maintainer's college-contact : shubhadeep.sarkar.cse24@heritageit.edu.in